 I’m currently 3/4 of the way through this New York Time bestseller.
 It’s a true, powerful “World War II Story of survival, resilience, and redemption” (the subtitle of the book).
 The author of Seabiscuit relates the unbelievable circumstances of some men who survived the cruel terrors of war.

 That’s enough!
 I won’t bore you with the books I read on writing, blogging, etc. last year related to my particular field.
 I hope some of these above books will challenge you and encourage you if you choose to read them.
-Next week, I’ll return to my regular inspirational/devotional blogs.
+You’ll find an ongoing and updated list where I post on Goodreads.